tommybobbins/AWS_Certified_SA_Associate/README.md

 - Units rounded to the nearest 4K/1K.
 - Also available in pay per request pricing, but pay more than provisioned pricing.
 - On demand backup and restore.
 Full backups anytime, 0 impact on performance.
 - Consistent within seconds, retained until deleted.
-Operates in the same egion as source table.
+Operates in the same region as source table.
 - Point in time recovery.
 30 day retention.